JessePar1000/threat-intel-cli/README.md

 # Threat Intel CLI

 Threat Intel CLI is a command-line tool designed for SOC and Incident Response analysts to perform threat intelligence enrichment on files, hashes, and IP addresses.

-It integrates multiple intelligence sources to provide a unified and actionable analysis workflow.
+It integrates multiple intelligence sources, including VirusTotal, AbuseIPDB, and RDAP, to provide a unified and actionable analysis workflow.
+When a threat is detected, the tool provides the corresponding URLs from these services for further investigation.

+Security note: API keys are automatically read from the system environment, so there is no need to include sensitive credentials in the code.

 ## Features